-What State and Local Governments Need to Know About Risks in G Suite and Office 365
+What State and Local Governments Need to Know About Risks in Google Workspace and Office 365

 Software as a Service (SaaS) collaborative platform adoption is increasing among state and local government — but along with increased adoption comes added risk.
-In this blog, you’ll learn how to reduce the risks from ransomware and malicious insiders if you’ve adopted Office 365 or G Suite.
+In this blog, you’ll learn how to reduce the risks from ransomware and malicious insiders if you’ve adopted Office 365 or Google Workspace.
 You’ll also learn more about:

 - Why SaaS collaboration platforms are becoming more widely used by state and local governments;